Worldviews, logic and wicked problems: my changing approach to improvement

 Where do we go from here?

 If we, as improvement practitioners, are to cultivate sustainable change, we need approaches to match the wicked problems we encounter.
-Dan Harley discusses some of these in his blog.
+Dan Harley discusses some of these in his recent blog (see related links).

 I invite you to consider incorporating some research principles, systems thinking and complexity science into your improvement practice.